Cook/Baker I - Correctional Facility

 - Recreation and/or Hospitality Industry (i.e. Hotels, Casinos)

 11Tell us specifically where you worked that required cooking for a minimum of 500 persons per meal.
 Type "N/A" if you do not have this work experience.
-(This information should be supported by your application materials.)12If required for the position you are seeking, are you willing and available to work at any hours/shift, including days, swing, graveyard, weekends and holidays?
+(This information should be supported by your application materials.)12If required for the position you are seeking, are you willing and available to work at any hours/shifts, including days, swing, graveyard, weekends, and holidays?

 13If required for the position you are seeking, are you willing to work mandatory overtime?